chaseruskin/legoHDL/README.md

 ## 6. __Incorporating a Block as a Dependency__

+Say we are done with developing on common.halfadder for now, we can delete it from our local path by running:

+`legohdl del common.halfadder`

 Okay, the project is now ready to be incorporated into any other design!
 Upon releasing, it will install the release to the cache folder alongside generating a VHDL package file for the toplevel entity into the library folder, if a toplevel exists.
 Legohdl provides a lot of flexibility in how the designer wants to incorporate a block into another design.
 Here are some common ways:

 1. Include library and use keywords and then instantiate the dependent block's toplevel entity in the architecture.